World Cup roars into knockout phase

 He has scored only once and Argentina's campaign so far was defined as much by Diego Maradona's erratic and emotional outbursts.

-The Barcelona star, at the age of 31, may have played his last World Cup game in a career curiously unfulfilled at international level despite his astonishing achievements with Barcelona and his multiple individual awards.
+The Barcelona star, at the age of 31, may have played his last World Cup game in a career curiously unfulfilled at international level despite his astonishing achievements with the Spanish giants and his multiple individual awards.

-France will play either Uruguay or Portugal in the last eight, with the chance to gain revenge for their defeat at the hands of Cristiano Ronaldo's team in the Euro 2016 final.

-Ronaldo -- with his eternal rival Messi now out of the way -- will be looking to further burnish his reputation against Uruguay in Sochi in the later game on Saturday as he bids to overtake England's Harry Kane in the race for the Golden Boot.